Byskov-Soft/fifo-calc/README.md

 This should get you a long way when doing your taxes, but whether or not this is enough to satisfy the tax authorieties in your specific country is something to figure out before relying on the tool.

-**DISCLAIMER: It should be noted that the author of this tool is not financial savy or or math genius.
+**DISCLAIMER: It should be noted that the author of this tool is not financial savy or a math genius.
 It was made with personal use in mind and provided as-is.
 No responsibility for wrong calculations or other issues will be taken.
 Use the tool at your own risk.
 That said, feedback about bugs and features are welcome.**